IBM/db2sock-ibmi/README.md

 That is to say, exports everything old PASE libdb400.a, while providing advanced functions.
 You do NOT have to recompile your language extension, simply set PASE LIBPATH for new libdb400.a.

-At this time, this additional libdb400.a driver is designed to augment current PASE libdb400.a.
-Therefore both must be on the machine.
-However, eventually this libdb400.a driver may replace PASE version entirely.
+Starting with 1.0.1-sg8 libdb400.a driver (this driver) may replace PASE libdb400.a version entirely.

 This project originated because of a need to create async DB2 requests for Node.js on IBM i, but it isn't just for Node.js and can instead be applied to all PASE langs (PHP, Ruby, Python, etc).